slinkity/slinkity/www/src/docs/component-pages-layouts.md

 Props work a _bit_ differently now that JS is involved.
 In order to access 11ty data from your component, you'll need to choose which pieces of data you need.

-For instance, say we need to access that same global `contributors` list [from earlier](#use-11ty-data-as-props).
-We'll use a special `hydrate.props` function from our front matter like so:
+For instance, say you need to access that same global `contributors` list [from earlier](#use-11ty-data-as-props).
+You can use a special `hydrate.props` function from your front matter like so:

 {% slottedComponent "Tabs.svelte", hydrate="eager", id="page-hydrated-props", tabs=["React", "Vue", "Svelte"] %}